 This is a delightful Earl Grey offering from Lu-Lin Teas.
 I’ve tried a few Lu-Lin teas now (watch for more reviews coming soon) and I have been very impressed with their teas.
 And it’s a really nice company too, having had a few email conversations with Hannah from Lu-Lin.
 She is really pleasant, and I appreciate her dedication to fine teas.

 This is a very silky tasting tea.
 Very smooth … with a nice balance between tea flavor and bergamot.
 Here is my full-length review: http://sororiteasisters.com/2013/01/30/posh-earl-grey-from-lu-lin-teas/

-Thank you to TeaEqualsBliss for sending me a bottle of this tea.
+Thank you TeaEqualsBliss for sending me some of this tea.